Course Structure and Lesson Content

 Workshopping and critique are an important part of improving your writing.
 While writing can often seem like a solitary endeavour, working with others is a vital part of the writing process.

 Students studying Writing in Practice will be working with a tutor.
-The principles that can be learned by studying this course are transferable into everyday writing life, and used for a students own revisions, and revisions with people in writing groups online and in-person.
+The principles that can be learned by studying this course are transferable into everyday writing life, and used for a student’s own revisions, and revisions with people in writing groups online and in-person.

 Different people call the process of commenting and interpreting feedback different things.
 The most common names for this process are “workshopping” and “critiquing”.
 This is distinct from editing.
 While a structural or developmental editor often gives feedback, they are often looking at your work in a limited number of sittings.
 Workshopping usually occurs over a longer period, and is done in a quid pro quo fashion, where you and your partner(s) swap work.
 This means that you learn about each other’s styles, goals, and approach to writing, and gives you the opportunity to grow together.

-Valueable opportunities to grow as a writer
+Valuable opportunities to grow as a writer

 Workshopping is a high-value process.
 It gives you an outside perspective on your writing – what’s working for you, how effective your characterisations are, weak spots in your plot or expression, and more.
 That said, it can be tough hearing someone else’s thoughts on your work, especially if you’re not used to letting other people see your writing.
 Remember, workshopping is intended to help you grow as a writer.
-It’s not about cutting people down, but rather building someone up.
+It’s not about cutting people down but rather building someone up.
 If you feel like your work is being unfairly criticised, put the comments away and take a day or two off your project.
 Do something enjoyable.
 When you are ready, look at the comments again with fresh eyes, and think about what’s actually being said.
 Is there value in the comments you’ve received?
 Having someone else point out our weaknesses is often difficult.
 If you’re unsure about why someone would give a certain comment, ask.

 At the end of the day, your work is your work.
 You have final say over everything.
 Be open to feedback, but don’t compromise your vision or beliefs, either.